Searching with Doctrine ORM

 $entityManager = ...;

-$statement->setParameter('user_id', $id);
+->setParameter('user_id', $id);

 // Rollerworks\Component\Search\SearchCondition object